dr-rodriguez/AstrodbKit2/docs/index.rst

 The database is now read to be used.
 If the database is empty, see below how to populate it.

 .. note:: The :py:class:`astrodbkit.astrodb.Database()` class has many parameters that can be set to
-          control the names of primary/reference tables.
+          control the names of primary/lookup tables.
 By default, these match the SIMPLE database, but users can configure them for their own needs and can pass them here or modify their __init__.py file.

 When using PostgreSQL databases, it may be useful to pass along connection_arguments that specify the schema to use.
 For example::

     CONNECTION_STRING = "postgresql+psycopg2://user:password@server:port/database"
-    REFERENCE_TABLES = [
+    LOOKUP_TABLES = [
         "Publications",
         "Surveys",
     ]

     db = Database(CONNECTION_STRING,
-        reference_tables=REFERENCE_TABLES,
+        lookup_tables=LOOKUP_TABLES,
         connection_arguments={'options': '-csearch_path=my_schema'}
         )
     # This will use my_schema as the default schema for this connection

+.. note:: For historical reasons, lookup tables are referred internally as reference tables.

 Loading the Database
 --------------------

 **Astrodbkit2** contains methods to output the full contents of the database as a list of JSON files.
 It can likewise read in a directory of these files to populate the database.
-By default, reference tables (eg, Publications, Telescopes, etc) and source tables are respectively stored in `reference/` and `source/` sub-directories of `data/`.
+By default, lookup tables (eg, Publications, Telescopes, etc) and source tables are respectively stored in `reference/` and `source/` sub-directories of `data/`.
 This is how SIMPLE is currently version controlled.

 To load a database of this form, do the following::